trunions/web_project_4/README.md

  11/07/2020: I cleaned up my code to make it easier to read and to function better.
 I changed some styling to work better with the page.

+ 11/09/2020: I made my page reactive to the width of the page.
+The layout should now not break as the page is made smaller.
+I also fixed some margins in the pop up page and profile block.

 * Thank you to whoever reviews my code!